On non-compact $p$-adic definable groups: Large gaps

 \section{Large gaps}

-In order to apply the strategy of Peterzil and Steinhorn, we need a technical fact about ``gaps'' in unbounded curves: \begin{Hyp} Let $G$ be a definable group over a $p$-adically closed field $M$, with a good neighborhood basis $\{O_t \mid t \in \Gamma_M\}$.
+In order to apply the strategy of Peterzil and Steinhorn, we need a technical statement about ``gaps'' in unbounded curves: \begin{Conj} Let $G$ be a definable group over a $p$-adically closed field $M$, with a good neighborhood basis $\{O_t \mid t \in \Gamma_M\}$.
 Let $I$ be a 1-dimensional unbounded definable subset of $G$.
 Then for every $t_0 \in \Gamma_M$, there is $t \in \Gamma_M$ such that

-is bounded. \end{Hyp} The o-minimal analogue of Hypothesis~\ref{stuck} holds by an easy connectedness argument \cite[Lemma 3.8]{Y.-Peterzil-and-C.-Steinhorn}.
+is bounded. \end{Conj} The o-minimal analogue of Conjecture~\ref{stuck} holds by an easy connectedness argument \cite[Lemma 3.8]{Y.-Peterzil-and-C.-Steinhorn}.
 But in a $p$-adically closed field, everything is totally disconnected and we need a completely different approach.
+In the end, we will prove Conjecture~\ref{stuck} only in a special case (Proposition~\ref{gaps-1}), namely when $G$ is nearly abelian (Definition~\ref{d-na}).

-\begin{Rmk} It is useful to consider what a counterexample to Hypothesis~\ref{stuck} would look like.
+\begin{Rmk} It is useful to consider what a counterexample to Conjecture~\ref{stuck} would look like.
 For each $t \gg t_0$, there would be unboundedly many $g \in I$ such that

 or equivalently $g O_t \cap I = g O_{t_0} \cap I$.
 Around $g$, the set $I$ looks like an ``island'' $g O_{t_0} \cap I$ surrounded by a very large empty space $g (O_t \setminus O_{t_0})$.
 Since $I$ is unbounded, there must be infinitely many of these ``islands.''
 Because this holds for \emph{any} $t$, the gaps between the islands must become greater and greater as we move towards ``$\infty$''. \end{Rmk}